wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.en.md

 - Paste the content you have copied in the text entry box.
 - Select the month and year using the date picker, assume the current month for this exercise.
-- Select a topic from the drop down menu (the options are based on the metadata configured in the wis2box)
+- Select a topic from the drop down menu (the options are based on the datasets configured in the wis2box).
 - Enter the "processes/wis2box" auth token you generated earlier
 - Ensure "Publish on WIS2" is toggled ON
 - Click "SUBMIT"